aurelia/site-generator/lib/app/docs/api/templating/index.md

 ### InlineViewStrategy

-A view strategy that allows the component authore to inline the html for the view.
+A view strategy that allows the component author to inline the html for the view.

 #### Properties